 1. Exercise regularly

-The NHS recommends that adults should do at least 2.5 hours of exercise a week.
-A study even found that 30 minutes of exercise in the morning may be as effective as medication at lowering blood pressure for that day.
+The NHS recommends that adults should do at least 2.5 hours of exercise a week, with a recent study finding that only 30 minutes of exercise in the morning may be as effective as medication at lowering blood pressure for that day.

 - Find a physical activity you enjoy, like gardening, walking the dog or even a dance class – anything that makes you breathe harder and your heart beat a little faster.

-- Pair up with a friend or family member who’d also looking to get fitter – that way, you have someone else to keep you company and hold you accountable.
+- Pair up with a friend or family member who is also looking to get fitter – that way, you have someone else to keep you company and hold you accountable.

 - Find ways to build more activity into your daily routine, such as getting off the bus a couple of stops early, always using the stairs or taking a lunchtime walk.